 Mesa County Libraries enrich lives and build community through opportunities to learn, discover, create, and connect.
 View the services available at the library.
 Read More!

 CareerWise is a modern youth apprenticeship program.
 Students work in modern workplaces accruing meaningful work and accessing debt-free college credits.
 Read More!

-Work Based Learning We know that one of the most effective ways to prepare students for jobs is to give them real world experience.
 Work-based learning is a strategy that combines skill development with real world training opportunities.
-Apprenticeships and other work-based learning activities create opportunities for youth and adults to develop the skills needed […] Read More!
+Apprenticeships and other work-based learning activities create opportunities for youth and adults to develop the skills needed to succeed.
+Read More!